Indoor Air Quality Test

 Air Quality Diagnostic Report

 Don’t like to read reports, or not sure what the data reveals?
 No worries!
 The AQC team is more than happy to go over the lab reports with you and help you get a full picture the potential air pollutants in your home.
+We hold to a high standard of giving a reliable, impartial analysis.

 Once we discuss what pollutants exist, we will then go over possible solutions to clean up your air.
 AQC can recommend practical strategies and remediation techniques to remove the source of all contaminants we have found.